 - That the plaintiff suffered an injury.

-If you are able to show that the previous four elements are present in your case, you may be entitled to compensatory or even punitive damages and the capable personal injury lawyers at the Garvin Law Firm can help you.
+If you are able to show that the previous four elements are present in your case, you may be entitled to compensatory or even punitive damages and the capable Fort Myers personal injury attorneys at the Garvin Law Firm can help you.

 Slip and fall cases are also considered tort cases.
 As a result of a slip and fall, an injured person may take civil action against another party.
 One example of this: While walking down the aisle in a local grocery store, you slip and fall on a piece of fruit that has fallen off a shelf and you suffer a significant injury.
 You would hire the Garvin Law Firm to assist you and gather all of your pertinent medical records and bills.
 If the case could not be resolved with a demand letter to the insurance company for the at fault party, suit would be filed and you would become the plaintiff, or injured party, and the grocery store would be the defendant or tortfeasor, the negligent party.